 Film laminate – a very thin sheet of clear plastic laminated onto the cover.
 It is the most expensive but the hardest wearing of the options.

-Foiling – a thin foil is adhered using a block that carries the design onto the surface with heat and it creates an indent to the cover.
+Foiling – a thin foil is adhered to the surface using a block that carries the design onto the surface with heat and creates an indent to the cover.
 This is usually used for prestigious literature and presentations.

 Spot UV – used when only a certain portion of a cover needs to be covered for example just the lettering of the title of the book.